CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 School was boring and restrictive.
 I would much rather spend my time outdoors, lying on the green grass staring up into the skies which was a favorite pastime of mine.
 The UFO encounter in Ohio faded into my consciousness but I realize now it was always in the background.

 My interests naturally gravitated to all things aerospace.
-I grew up during the space race and whenever they aired a space launch on TV I was there taking in every word.
+I grew up during the space race and whenever they aired a space launch on television I was there taking in every word.
 Every time I heard a plane fly over I'd run out in the yard to see it.
 I devoured books on the subjects of rocketry, aircraft and space.

 In the third grade I won a art contest with a detailed drawing of the Mercury capsule.
 The prize, a field trip trip to Columbus, Ohio where I got to shake the hand of a real astronaut, John Glenn, the first American to orbit the earth three times.
 He wouldn't be the only astronaut I would meet, just the first.